Crypto Audit Trail: The Chemin de Révision Web3 Accounting Needs (2026)

 Crypto Audit Trail: The Chemin de Révision Web3 Accounting Needs

 Accounting has one non-negotiable: every entry traces to its source, and every source to its entries.
-In traditional books that source is an invoice.
-In crypto it is a blockchain — and without a deliberately engineered trail, the link breaks.
-This guide is the chemin de révision Web3 accounting needs, and why both the FEC and the audit fail without it.
+In traditional books that source is an invoice; in crypto it is a blockchain, and without a deliberately engineered trail the link breaks.
+This article is about that chemin de révision specifically — what Web3 accounting must build so the trail holds, and why both the FEC and a financial-statement audit fail without it.
+It underpins the crypto FEC and surfaces in the company tax audit.

-• Chemin de révision = the unbroken path entry ↔ source, both directions.
+• The chemin de révision is the unbroken path between an entry and its source, in both directions.

-• For crypto, each journal line must tie to a transaction hash + chain, a fiat valuation with its source/market/timestamp, and a wallet, with complete wallet coverage.
+• For crypto, each journal line must tie to a transaction hash and chain, a fiat valuation with its source/market/timestamp, and a wallet, with complete wallet coverage.

 • The FEC is the output; the trail is what makes it defensible (see the crypto FEC).

-• The dominant failure is incomplete wallet coverage — complete in form, not in substance.
+• The dominant failure is incomplete wallet coverage: complete in form, empty in substance.

-• The trail must be engineered; it does not exist by default.
+• The trail has to be engineered; it does not exist by default.

 What the trail is